top of page

 The verb 'accrue' has its roots in the Latin word 'accrescere,' which means 'to grow' or 'to increase.'
 It entered the English language in the late Middle Ages, evolving from the Old French term 'acreu,' which meant 'increased' or 'grown.'
 'Accrue' is used to describe the gradual accumulation or increase of something over time, often in terms of financial benefits, interest, or other assets.
 The etymology of 'accrue' effectively conveys the notion of growth and accumulation, emphasizing the incremental nature of the process.
 Whether discussing the growth of savings in a bank account, the accrual of interest on an investment, or the accumulation of knowledge, 'accrue' denotes a steady, additive buildup over a period.

-Find the meaning of accrue
+Quiz: Find the meaning of the verb accrue:

 Try Again!